 Aalto University graduating textile designer Saimi Parikka was inspired to develop techniques for reusing old knitwear.
 She developed reworking knitwear by unpicking the knitwear’s structure.
 Now she has put together six different tutorials (1-6) for this technique.
 These tutorials are particularly suitable for people who are already knitting enthusiasts, as they already have a basic understanding of how the stitches and the structure of knitwear work.

 When the knitwear is modified by unpicking, it widens as the stitches are dropped and increases in length as the remaining stitches are loosened.
 This way, knitwear in size XS can be modified into knitwear in size M-L. The unpicked surface becomes slightly transparent and lacy.
 By unpicking, you can add detail to a garment or, if you treat the entire surface, you can completely change the design and look of the garment.
 Unpicking, like knitting, is a repetitive movement that can even feel meditative.
 It’s also inspiring to “destroy” a neat industrial knitted surface and challenge yourself to create an irregular, sprawling pattern.
 The reworking of clothes can increase the user’s appreciation for the life cycle of the garment and the work, which is crucial for promoting a sustainable consumer culture.
-Saimi hopes that the tutorials will encourage people to work together and share ideas.
+Saimi hopes that these tutorials will encourage people to work together and share ideas.

 Jeans at the forefront of sustainable fashion